-Risk inc dicator , · Risk conclusion Geopolitical scale 14.
-Development and maintenance of infra activities comply with applicable codes an environmental values. assessed from the drop down menu.
-See "Indicators and Thresholds" tab for an overview of all indicators with management for the protection of Non-negligible risk Province X, Province Y and risk thresholds)
+Risk in dicator Risk conclusion Geopolitical scale 14.
+Development and maintenance of infrc activities comply with applicable codes ar environmental values.
+Risk indicator Select the indicator to be assessed from the drop down menu.
+See "Indicators and Thresholds" tab for an overview of all indicators d with management :s for the protection of Non-negligible risk Province X, Province Y and risk thresholds)